In-Tour logo

 Inclusive Tourism professions

 Inclusive tourism can be achieved only when the professionals within the tourism industry have the necessary knowledge on accessibility.
-Inclusive Tourism Manager and Inclusive Tourism Frontline Staff are the two Inclusive Tourism profession profiles that have been identified on the bases of the work done by ENAT in its report for the EU (EU-2014).
+Inclusive Tourism Manager and Inclusive Tourism Frontline Staff are the two Inclusive Tourism profession profiles that have been identified on the basis of the work done by ENAT in its report for the EU (EU-2014).
 The tourism professions have been clustered, in order to identify the Occupational Groups with a crucial role in the accessible tourism.

 Contact (Coordinator)